chandreyeeshome/Tensorflow/README.md

 - **Dropout Layers**: Regularize the model to prevent overfitting.
 - **Fully Connected Layers**: Perform the final classification.

-The detailed architecture is defined in the `src/model.py` script and includes several convolutional and pooling layers followed by fully connected layers.

 ## Training the Model